jukkaha/copilot-advanced-exercises/README.md

 ### Create a new project
 * **Purpose:** Setup a new project to work with for the following exercises
 * **Steps:**
-    1. Create a new empty projeft using a language and frameworks you're familiar with.
-The topic can be e.g. a REST API, web UI, or a command line tool.
+    1. Decide a topic for your application.
+If you need inspiratio, [see here](EXERCISE_APP_IDEAS.md).
+    2. Use programming languages and tech stack you're familiar with to work on your project.
+Initialize the project using npm, dotnet, create-react-app, mvn archtypes etc. to initialize a new project.
-    2. Initialize a local git repository for the project and add .gitignore TODO explain why
+    2. Initialize a local git repository for the project.
-    3.
+    3. Create a .gitignore file for the project.
+This is important since Copilot automatically [ignores files listed in .gitignore from the workspace index](https://code.visualstudio.com/docs/copilot/reference/workspace-context#_what-content-is-included-in-the-workspace-index)

 ### Copilot Settings
 * **Purpose:** Familiearize yourself with the configration options for Copilot, confifgure Copilto according to your needs, enable custom instructions.